GurlerCode/LiveCELL_UNet_for_Segmentations/README.md

 This study was conducted as a final exam for the course Python for Engineering Data Analysis at the Technical University of Munich.

 ## Key Features
--**Data Preparation:** Load, preprocess, and augment training and validation data.
+- **Data Preparation:** Load, preprocess, and augment training and validation data.
 Normalize and reshape the images and labels for input to the U-Net model.
--**U-Net Model Architecture:** Implement the U-Net architecture with encoder and decoder components.
+- **U-Net Model Architecture:** Implement the U-Net architecture with encoder and decoder components.
 Configure loss functions, optimizers, and learning rate schedulers.
--**Training and Validation:** Train the U-Net model using mini-batch gradient descent.
+- **Training and Validation:** Train the U-Net model using mini-batch gradient descent.
 Monitor training progress and evaluate the model on validation data to prevent overfitting.
--**Testing and Evaluation:** Load the trained model, preprocess test data, and perform segmentation on test images.
+- **Testing and Evaluation:** Load the trained model, preprocess test data, and perform segmentation on test images.
 Evaluate segmentation performance using various metrics.
--**Visualization:** Visualize input images, ground truth labels, predicted masks, and intermediate results using plotting functions.
+- **Visualization:** Visualize input images, ground truth labels, predicted masks, and intermediate results using plotting functions.
--**Results and Discussion:** Analyze and discuss the performance of the U-Net model, highlighting its accuracy and potential applications.
+- **Results and Discussion:** Analyze and discuss the performance of the U-Net model, highlighting its accuracy and potential applications.

 ## LiveCell Imaging Dataset
 The LiveCell Imaging dataset is a collection of microscopy images designed for the purpose of cell segmentation and analysis.
 This dataset provides a diverse range of images capturing live cell behavior and structures, enabling researchers to study and analyze cellular dynamics with precision.